richanna/Identity-Events/draft-ietf-secevent-http-push.md

 TLS Support Considerations
 --------------------------
 SETs contain sensitive information that is considered PII (e.g. subject claims).
-Therefore, Event Transmitters and Event Receivers MUST require the use of a transport-layer security mechanism.
+Therefore, SET Transmitters and SET Receivers MUST require the use of a transport-layer security mechanism.
 Event delivery endpoints MUST support TLS 1.2 {{!RFC5246}} and MAY support additional transport-layer mechanisms meeting its security requirements.